Project: Research-practical project “Living Communities”

 Seminar №13.
 30.01.2025

-At the latest meeting of the «Living Communities» project, participants discussed interviews with priests conducted in parish communities of the Samara and Rostov regions, as well as previously prepared analytical materials.
+«Living Communities» project, participants discussed interviews with priests conducted in parish communities of the Samara and Rostov regions, as well as previously prepared analytical materials.
 The participants concluded that the activities of parishioners in the Rostov region are largely shaped by the Cossack identity of the local villagers who attend the church.
 In this case, the connection of the local population to Cossack heritage and noble families comes to the fore, fostering their solidarity and self-organization.

 For describing the case study from the Samara region, the category of «help» may prove key.
 Initially, people come to the church to help others, and through this interaction, they learn about one another.
 Notably, the church’s charitable initiatives involve not only parishioners but also volunteers, including non-Orthodox individuals.